All Episodes

 The Clintons clearly had that strategy.

-Whether it's true or not, you put what you want out first, or if you want to be truthful or if you if you're gonna lie, if you want to create whatever impression, you put it out first Because that's what people will inherently believe.
+Whether it's true or not, you put what you want out first, or if you want to be truthful or if you're going to lie, if you want to create whatever impression, you put it out first because that's what people will inherently believe.

-The old theory that the you know a lie is halfway around the world before the truth gets out of bed.
+The old theory that a lie is halfway around the world before the truth gets out of bed.

 That kind of thing.